szasiebida/CSC120-A8/reflection.md

 - What additional methods (if any) did you implement alongside those listed in the interface?
 - What worked, what didn't, what advice would you give someone taking this course in the future?

+My class is a pegasus class.
+I imagine this as the start of a game in which the pegasus is the protagonist and can do all of the implemented methods to advance gameplay.
+My ideal game would have the innventory made up of flowers where the use function would used be to plant the flowers but I was struggling to figure out how to implement this.
+Additionally, I imagine that the flowers in the innentory could be their own class with their attributes which would improve the function of the examine method.
+This level of detail was just a little bit out of the scope of this assignment.
+I had difficulty with this assignment figuring out how to make the methods make sense for my implementation.

 below are some notes that I took for planning: